Strengthening of the Biobanking and Biomolecular Resources Research Infrastructure of Italy

 "Strengthening BBMRI.it" (a project that is funded by the PNRR, the National Recovery and Resilience Plan), aims to strengthen the already extensive network of Italian biobanks that are part of the BBMRI.it Research Infrastructure, which have been selected by the Minister of University and Research among the priority Research Infrastructures according to the National Plan for Research Infrastructures 2021-2027-PNIR.

-The project provides for the strengthening of the ELSI Common Service (Ethical-Legal-Societal Issues) and the IT Common Service, and a Work Package dedicated to the correct standardization and improvement of the usability of the data related to the samples (FAIR principles), three actions that will guarantee a better and more efficient access to the data themselves.
+The project provides for the strengthening of the ELSI Common Service (Ethical-Legal-Societal Issues) and the IT Common Service, and a Work Package dedicated to the correct standardization and improvement of the usability of the data related to the samples (FAIR principles), a better and more efficient access to the data themselves.

-The project also includes the publication of calls for funding to support sample characterization activities at biobanks using advanced technologies and harmonised activities for sample analysis procedures.
+The project also includes the publication of calls for funding to support sample characterization activities at biobanks using advanced technologies and to promote the harmonisation

 Project's duration